ProGraphics/prostyle.io/pages/documentation/concepts.md

 _Setup_ and _properties_ are two distinct ways that [model objects](/models/) are configured.
 The difference is subtle, but important.

 ### Setup
 Setup defines one-time configuration, which is core to how the model object works.
 Setup values are _immutable_.
 That means that they are set once and cannot be changed.
 ProStyle uses the setup to render and optimize the object.
-For instance, setup values might render determine what HTML or SVG content to use.
+For instance, setup values might determine what HTML or SVG content to use.
 Setup values are defined in a <code>setup</code> entry.

 {% highlight javascript %}
 {